Minnesota Attorney General's Office

 - Refuses to give you the accurate name of its agency or mailing address, or gives you inaccurate or non-functioning telephone numbers.

-- Demands that you give your credit card number or banking information immediately to avoid arrest or capitalize on a settlement offer.
+- Demands that you give your credit card number or banking information immediately to avoid arrest or to capitalize on a settlement offer.

 - The supposed “debt” that the caller references is not on any of your credit reports.